 - Reporting treatment noncompliance to the Department of Health

-Florida law mandates that treatment programs for impaired health professionals be approved by the Intervention Project for Nurses (IPN) as the state’s designated impaired practitioner program.
+Florida law mandates that treatment programs for impaired health professionals be approved by the Intervention Project for Nurses as the state’s designated impaired practitioner program.
 The IPN does not directly provide treatment for addiction or other disorders but refers nurses to approved treatment programs and providers.
 These include addiction counselors, psychiatrists, addictionologists, and treatment centers that have a specific focus on healthcare professionals.

 IPN is charged with assuring that treatment programs for nurses are state-licensed residential, intensive outpatient, partial hospitalization, or other programs with a multidisciplinary team approach.
 Approved treatment programs are also accredited through the Joint Commission or CARF International (formerly Commission on Accreditation of Rehabilitation Facilities).
 Treatment professionals, including addiction counselors, therapists, psychiatrists, and addictionologists, must also be state-licensed.

 Treatment providers and treatment professionals must apply through IPN’s online application process to be approved by IPN.
-A list of programs and providers is available by contacting IPN; this information is not provided on the IPN website but is given to participants on intake (Whittacre, 2017).
+A list of programs and providers is available by contacting IPN; this information is not provided on the IPN website but is given to participants during intake (Whittacre, 2017).

 RESIDENTIAL TREATMENT PROGRAMS

 These programs are provided in a specialized substance abuse facility or in a designated unit within a hospital system.
 They focus on helping individuals change behavior in a highly structured therapeutic setting.
 Short-term residential treatment is most common (28 to 90 days) and focuses on detoxification as well as providing intensive treatment and preparation for the participant’s return to a community-based setting.

 PARTIAL HOSPITALIZATION PROGRAMS (PHPs)